orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     For example, if the package says c++11, then add USE flags for cxx_standard_cxx11, cxx_standard_cxx14, cxx_standard_cxx17.
-  - If the C++ standard is not specified in the project files or in the ebuild as a USE flag without cxx_standard_ references, then it is c++17 for Clang and gnu++17 for GCC by default.
+  - If the C++ standard is not specified in the project files or in the ebuild as a USE flag without cxx_standard_ references, then it is gnu++17 by default.
   - The C++ standard should on be overwritten if it is C++ standard sensitive.
 Use as a USE flag dependency chain for these USE flags.
   - The C++ standard should use the project default in most cases to